 The Chemistry Department sponsors two internship programs available to midshipmen in any academic major specifically designed for those interested in Navy medicine and dentistry.
 These internships are available only to rising first class midshipmen with approval of the USNA faculty POCs.
 It is important to note that midshipmen are responsible for travel and other costs associated with these internships.
 It is possible that the internships may be counted for summer training credit for qualified midshipmen.

-- Clinical Rotations at Navy Medical Centers (USNA POC: Dr. Urban, Chemistry Dept.)
+- Clinical Rotations at Navy Medical Centers (USNA POC: Dr. O'Carroll, Chemistry Dept.)

 - This program provides midshipmen the opportunity to spend a summer block shadowing Navy physicians in a variety of medical departments in a large navy hospital.
 The internship runs at the National Navy Medical Center in Bethesda, Navy Medical Center San Diego (Balboa), and Navy Medical Center Portsmouth.

 - Infectious Disease Research/Tropical Medicine (USNA POC: Dr. Kinter, Chemistry Dept.)

 - This program takes place at the U. S. Naval Medical Research Center Detachment Lima and Iquitos, Peru.
 Midshipmen will participate in research in infectious disease and tropical medicine and may also work alongside Navy Medical Corps staff providing healthcare and humanitarian aid in the region.